tubepress/tubepress/readme.txt

 == Changelog ==

+= 1.9.0 =
+* Fixed a bug that breaks the WordPress widget administration page in some PHP installations
+* Added Portugese translation thanks to Miriam de Pauala

 = 1.8.9 =

 * Now includes ability to embed individual videos along with all of their meta info (title, author, description, etc)!
 * Request cache is now disabled by default
 * Updated sorting functionality.
 Fixes possible "bad request" response from YouTube.
+Fixes sorting of playlist galleries.
 * Fixed blank item on video sort order dropdown of WordPress options page (closes  issue 155)
 * descLimit shortcode can now be set to zero (closes  issue 153)
 * Improved compatibility with older versions of PHP (closes  issue 163)